 In her “free time,” she enjoys their family garden, wrangling the future cider maker and mascot, and very occasionally blogs at Talia, She Wrote.

-David is two years old and a big fan of apples.
+David is three years old and a big fan of apples.
 In fact, it was one of his first words (after ‘uh oh’).
 He loves helping his papa out during pressing season but is more adept at throwing apples into the grass rather than into the grinder (we are working on his aim).
-His favorite apples, so far, have been Golden Russet.
+His favorite apple, so far, has been Golden Russet.

-In his free time he likes to play cars with his papa, read books with his mama, ride his bike, occasionally throw a fit, and chase and kiss Soba.
+In his free time he likes to play cars with his papa, read books with his mama, ride his bike, occasionally throw a fit, chase Soba, and check on his baby sister.

 Eva was born less than a week after our tasting room opened in February 2018.
 She isn’t sure about this apple thing or cider thing or being on the outside thing but one thing that she is sure of is that her big brother is awesome and he loves her very much.

-She doesn’t really have “free” time… She’s quite busy sleeping, eating, and needing a diaper change.
+She doesn’t really have “free” time… She’s quite busy sleeping, eating, and going on tastings and liquor store visits.

 Soba Schnoodle is our official cider mascot.
 She’s very good at looking cute and barking at people who are helping press apples.
 She’s not a real fan of eating apples but she’s a good supervisor, though she’d rather be napping in the sun.